xprism1/Redump-XML-Updater/README.md

 4. Add the following URL into clrmamepro's _WWW Profiler_: `localhost/profile.xml`

 ## Limitations
-* The port should left at 80 because, clrmamepro only works with that port.
+* The port should left at 80 as clrmamepro only works with that port.
-* The script doesn't insert any links to download the DATs inside the clrmamepro
+* The script doesn't insert any links to download the DATs inside the clrmamepro.